bckuwar/Getting-and-Cleaning-Data/CodeBook.md

   * Data Type = Character
   * Values = WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-### All remaining variables below are numeric and they represent measurements from accelerometer and gyroscope, which is averaged for each subject and activity.
-The following abbreviation map could be used to interpret the variables below:
+**All remaining variables below are numeric and they represent measurements from accelerometer and gyroscope, which is averaged for each subject and activity.
+The following abbreviation map could be used to interpret the variables below:** t –> Time Domain; f –> Frequency Domain; Acc –> Accelerometer Data; Gyro –> Gyroscope Data; Body –> Body Data; Gravity –> Gravity Data; Jerk –> Jerk Data; Mag –> Magnitude; X, Y, Z –> Measurements along X, Y & Z axis
-* t – Time Domain
-* f – Frequency Domain
-* Acc – Accelerometer Data
-* Gyro – Gyroscope Data
-* Body – Body Data
-* Gravity – Gravity Data
-* Jerk – Jerk Data
-* Mag – Magnitude
-* X, Y, Z – Measurements along X, Y & Z axis

 * tBodyAcc-Mean-X-Mean
 * tBodyAcc-Mean-Y-Mean